-Katmai National Park, at the base of the Alaska Peninsula, is home to the largest protected population of Brown Bears in the world, and for the past 2 decades it has been the subject of a hugely successful and innovative approach to organised bear viewing where small groups of bear watchers (maximum 6 people) encounter the bears on foot in the company of an expert guide.
+Katmai National Park, at the base of the Alaska Peninsula, is home to the largest protected population of Brown Bears in the world, and for the past 2 decades it has been the subject of a hugely successful and innovative approach to organised bear viewing, where small groups of bear photographers (maximum 6 people) encounter the bears on foot in the company of an expert guide.
 This has produced a unique situation whereby something akin to a mutually observed, inter-species truce exists between humans and bears.

 Accessible by floatplane or wheeled bushplane, the Katmai Coast is every aspiring bear watcher's dream ticket where giant Coastal Brown Bears can be observed catching salmon where river meets ocean in summer.
 Nowhere else on the planet will you see more and bigger bears, up close and personal, than you will in Katmai where the bear viewing experience is all about being on the ground with these magnificent animals, with very few people around.
 Access this amazing brown bear habitat by small boat/skiff and disembark to walk to locations where bears are feeding.
 Experience full days of bear viewing with packed lunches taken in the field.
 Here we will seek large males in particular.